The Many Hats Worn By An Inbound Marketing Consultant

 Playbook recommendations are implemented over a multi-month period.
 Recommended actions can be implemented by:

-An inbound marketing consultant
+An outside, inbound marketing consultant

-Your staff only
+Your inbound marketers only

-The Inbound Marketing Consultant's Ongoing Tasks
+The Inbound Marketing Consultant's Ongoing responsibilities

 The consultant should complement your internal team as an advisor and a contributor of content.